Telusuga/Snowflake-Streaming/README.md

 Apache NiFi is deployed on an EC2 (large instance) with 100 GB storage.

-NiFi runs via Docker, using the configuration in docker-compose.yml.
+Runs inside Docker using configuration in docker-compose.yml.

-EC2 setup and provisioning commands are documented in the EC2 Commands file.
+EC2 provisioning is automated using commands in the EC2_Commands.txt file.

 3. Data Ingestion Workflow

-NiFi pushes generated data to Amazon S3.
+NiFi pushes the generated data to an Amazon S3 bucket (Raw/ folder).

+The Raw files are moved to the Archive folder after 30 mins- 1hour of the object creation time.

+An SNS (Simple Notification Service) topic is configured to monitor S3 activity.
+If no new files are detected within a defined time threshold (e.g., 24 hours), an alert is triggered.

-Snowpipe in Snowflake continuously monitors the S3 bucket and loads incoming data into a raw table.
+Snowpipe continuously monitors the S3 bucket and loads the raw data into Snowflake.

 4. Snowflake Processing

 Stream objects track metadata changes from the raw table.

-Tasks are used to automatically load and transform data into a changes table using the SCD Type 1 (SCD1) method.
+Tasks are used to automatically load and transform data into a changes table using the SCD Type 1 (SCD1) method and SCD2 Type 2 method as well.

 🧊 Snowflake Table Structure